-- Smart Panel pays users $5 for qualifying for their Smart App and $5 for every month of use after that, as well as a "loyalty bonus" of $10 after the first six months, then $15 for every three months after that.
+- Smart Panel — currently invite only — has been known to pay users $5 for qualifying for their Smart App and $5 for every month of use after that, as well as a "loyalty bonus" of $10 after the first six months, then $15 for every three months after that.

-- Nielsen Mobile App, run by the same company that defines TV ratings, promises users a yearly reward of $50 for letting them record their mobile habits, but at a steep cost in performance speed, according to consumer reviews.
+- Nielsen Mobile App, run by the same company that defines TV ratings, enters users in sweepstakes it says pays out $10,000 monthly for letting them record their mobile habits.
+But it comes at a steep cost in performance speed, according to some consumer reviews.

 - Mobile Xpression lets you earn gift cards, cash, and product credits in exchange for providing access to their messaging, camera, and browsing data.
-Members get a $5 Amazon gift card for their first week, then about $20 a year after that.
+Historically, members have received a $5 Amazon gift card for their first week, then about $20 a year after that.

 Ways to Make Money Without a Computer